PhD in Regional Planning

 You must successfully defend your dissertation in a final oral examination, which evaluates the quality of your dissertation research.
 Procedures for the final examination are governed by the Graduate College.
 You must register during the entire term in which you have your final dissertation examination.
 For this purpose only, term is defined as extending through the day prior to the first day of the following term.
 If more than five years elapse between the oral preliminary and final Ph.D. examinations, you must pass another preliminary examination.

 The chair is responsible for scheduling the examination and notifying committee members.
 The examination is open to the public, and the chair of your committee arranges for the time and place of the examination to be announced to the department faculty and graduate students at least 10 days in advance of the exam via e-mail.
-You must submit the dissertation as a PDF file to committee members and the Ph.D.
-Program Director at least one week prior to the examination.
+You must submit to committee members an electronic or a hard copy of your dissertation (as desired by committee members) at least two weeks prior to examination.

 Although the examination is open to the public, deliberations of the committee are held in an executive session.
 The committee must reach a unanimous decision of pass with a satisfactory thesis, pass pending revision of thesis, decision deferred, or fail.
 The chair is responsible for submitting the Certificate of Result of Final Examination with original signatures of all voting members to the Department.
 The decision is communicated by the Department to the Graduate College.
 If the committee cannot agree on a decision, the chair confers with the Ph.D.
 Program Director and the Head.

 After passing the final examination and having your dissertation approved, you must provide a copy (electronic version in PDF format accepted) for format review to the Department thesis reviewer at least one week before the dissertation is due to be deposited in the Graduate College.
 Graduate College guidelines for dissertation preparation and deposit are described at the Graduate College Thesis and Dissertation website (http://www.grad.illinois.edu/thesis-dissertation).
-You must also provide to the Department a final copy of your dissertation as accepted by the Graduate College.
-An electronic version in PDF format is preferred.
+For program archives you must also provide to the Department the website link to the finalized version of your dissertation as accepted by the Graduate College.